 Capture, remove and adopt up to 30 wild burros that are outside of the Hickison Herd Management Area and are causing property damage and creating a nuisance on private land.
 The initial goal is to gather 10 to 15 animals and return in the future to gather more if necessary.

-The capture method will be bait/water trapping and will take place on private and public land where wild burros have been encroaching on alfalfa fields.
+The capture method will be bait/water trapping and will take place on private land where wild burros have been encroaching on alfalfa fields.
+The gather is being accomplished through a memorandum of understanding with the private land owners.

 Lack of forage, water and overpopulation of wild burros throughout the Hickison HMA and Burro Territory have contributed to burros leaving the HMA to access irrigated grass and alfalfa fields, causing extensive damage to fences with repeated intrusions.
 The burros are at risk of serious injury when they go through the fences.